Confluence State Park 1

 Parking

-There is a small gravel parking lot near the confluence point.
+There is a modest gravel parking lot near the confluence point.
 It’s rarely busy so it’s usually easy to find a spot.

 Costs and Considerations